 What areas of the Museum are closed?

-We are unable to open the Tidal Zone, Lookout Tower and Treasure Island Play Zone due to government guidance.
-The rescue vehicles in the RNLI Rescue Zone cannot be climbed on, however are still available to see and find out about.
-The Bartlett Maritime Research Centre and Library is currently closed to visitors, however our volunteers are still working on enquires and research – they can be contacted via firstname.lastname@example.org.
+We are unable to open the Lookout Tower and the Tidal Zone due to government guidance.
+The Bartlett Maritime Research Centre and Library is currently closed to visitors, however our volunteers are still working on enquires and research – they can be contacted via email@example.com.
 Please also note there are no cloakroom facilities available currently.
 These areas will be reopened once it is deemed safe to do so.
 Please keep an eye on our website and social media channels for updates.

 My annual pass expired whilst the Museum has been closed, can I still use it?

 National Maritime Museum Cornwall is an independent museum, this means we receive no regular financial support.
 We stay afloat through donations, spend in our shop and cafe and, most importantly of all, our annual pass admissions.
 Without this money we just could not exist.
 The last few months have been some of the toughest the Museum has faced and our future, as we emerge into this new way of operating, is unknown.
 As a result we have had to make some hard decisions and one of those is not to extend the annual passes.
 We hope as we reopen our doors and welcome you back you’ll support us by renewing your pass so we can stay here, a part of the community we love so much, for many more years to come.
 To renew your annual pass, simply book a time slot as a ‘new visitor’ through the website.

 Will I have to wear a face covering?